Downlink/test/README.md

 });
 ```

-## Browser Interaction
+## Using The Browser Interface

 ### Naming Your Client Application for Tracking Purposes

-Unlike *device/server* applications, users can create *client* applications without registering it with **node-m2m** server.
+Unlike *device/server* applications, users can create *client* applications on the fly without needing to register it with **node-m2m** server.

-Node-m2m tracks all client applications through a dynamic string *client id*.
+Node-m2m tracks all client applications through a dynamic *client id*.
-If you have multiple client applications, <br> it may be difficult to track all your clients by just referring to its *client id* from the browser interface.
+If you have multiple client applications, it may be difficult to track all your clients by just referring to its *client id* from the browser interface.

-You can assign a **name**, **location** and a **description** properties to your clients as shown below.
+You can assign a **name**, **location** and a **description** properties when you create a client object as shown below.

-This will make it easy to track your clients using the browser interface by referring to  its name, location and description.
+This makes it easy to track all your clients using the browser interface by referring to its name, location and description instead of just looking at the client id's which are basically just random alpha-numeric id's.
 ```js
 const m2m = require('m2m');